seganku/ReedTripRadio/README.md

 Therefore an open source alternative is needed to confirm program behavior.
 Also for this reason original firmware can not be reflashed once overwritten.

-Boards contain a header that may be populated with pins labeled with G (ground), T (transmit), and R (receive) for flashing with USB to UART module.
+Boards contain a header that may be populated with pins labeled with G (ground), T (transmit), R (receive), and V (3.3 volts) for flashing with USB to UART module.
+Alternatively the battery terminal maybe powered and only G, T, R pins connected for flashing.
+The board needs fewer than 100 milliamps.

 ### Receiver Hardware
 Receiving radio packets requires a receiver.